tencentyun/intlcloud-documents/yehe_doc/移动服务/腾讯移动推送/SDK 文档/iOS 接入指南/接口文档_intl_en.md

 - accounts: the array of accounts.

 > ?
+>- One account supports binding up to 100 tokens.
 >- Use a dictionary in key-value pairs for account operations and use `account` as a fixed `key`.
 >- Syntax for Objective-C: @[@{@"accountType":@(0),@"account":identifier}];
 >- Syntax for Swift: [["accountType":NSNumber(0),"account":identifier]]
->- For more `accountType` values, see the enumerated values of `XGPushTokenAccountType`.
+> - For more `accountType` values, see the enumerated values of `XGPushTokenAccountType` in the XGPush.h file of the SDK package.

 #### Sample code